KvalitetsIT/signatur-wsc/README.md

 docker-compose up
 ```

 The setup uses a default port *8080*.
-It can be changed in the compose.yaml file (if port is already in use).
+It can be changed in the compose.yaml file (if the port is already in use).

 When the containers are running you can call the api.
-This can be done with following curl.
+This can be done with the following curl.

 ```
 curl -H "content-type: application/json" -d '{"ClientId":"1524","PeriodFrom":"2022-10-01T00:00:00","PeriodTo":"2022-10-30T23:59:59"}' http://localhost:8080/recruitment/statistics/1